Department of Health Policy and Management (GRAD)

 Public Health, Master's Program (M.P.H.) — Health Policy Concentration

 The Health Policy concentration trains future leaders in policy making and practice so they can produce cutting-edge analyses that address the complex challenges of health care delivery.
-Students learn the skills to design, implement, and evaluate health care and public health policies in a variety of settings, and to advocate for and lead changes in a policy setting.
+Students learn the skills to design, implement, and evaluate health care and public health policies in a variety of settings, from government agencies to nonprofit spaces, and to advocate for and lead changes in a policy setting.
 Graduates can demonstrate an intricate understanding of the current U.S. health care system, have expertise in analysis and advocacy, and possess the skills to effectively manage financial and human resources.

 Are you unsure of what Health Policy Master's degree best fits your future goals?
 Please visit our website where you can compare the department's master's degrees.